FaresNawar/bank-management-system/README.md

+> [!CAUTION]
+> This project is not and can not be used as a real bank management system, it is merely a simulator made as an assignment for one of my classes.

 > [!IMPORTANT]
 > Mashriq is a pretend company invented by me, it is not real, and only exists for the purpose of giving this project more personality.
 I am not endorsed by, nor do I have any connection to Mashreq

+> [!TIP]
+> To run the standalone program, download the dist folder and run one of the `.EXE` files.
 >
-> This project is not a real bank management system, it is merely a simulator made as an assignment for one of my classes.
-Thank you for stopping by.
+> Debug mode opens a console window in the background for tracing errors.

 > [!NOTE]
 > Current version: beta-0.3
+>
 > Regarding updates: There will be none.
 Thank you

 ***